outofmbufs/python-triangle/README.md

     t = Triangle(a=3, b=4, alpha=math.pi/4)

 as there is no way to know which solution is intended.
+There are two ways to handle this case:

-Use `sss_solutions` and select the desired solution from the two it will return.
+1. Use `sss_solutions` and select the desired solution from the two it will return.

+2. Specify a `triangle_filter`.

+If the optional `triangle_filter` parameter is specified to `Triangle`, it will be invoked at `__init__` time like this:

+    ok = triangle_filter(t)

+where `t` is a candidate `Triangle` object.
+The filter should return True or False according to whether the triangle is "acceptable" or not.

+The call signature is compatible with using `Triangle.acute`, `Triangle.obtuse`, etc as filters.
+After filtering,  there must be exactly one solution or a `ValueError` is raised.

+So, for example:

+    t = Triangle(a=3, b=4, alpha=math.pi/4,
+                 triangle_filter=Triangle.obtuse)

+will return the same triangle shown as `t1` above.
+Similarly:

+    t = Triangle(a=3, b=4, alpha=math.pi/4,
+                 triangle_filter=Triangle.acute)

+will return `t2`.

+CAUTION: A triangle can be "not acute" and "not obtuse" ... it can be pythagorean.
+Floating point fuzziness must be understood with care when using filters especially if any of the implied angles are very close to `pi/2`.

 As a convenience, a classmethod `coordinates_to_sss` converts an iterable of three vertex coordinates (each coordinate an (x, y) tuple) into a dict of three side lengths using `d = sqrt(dx^2 + dy^2)`.
 So, for example: